-You are likely already familiar with the concept of recursion—the notion of breaking larger problems into a collection of smaller, more managable problems and then solving them iteratively—though the concept of tail recursion might be more alien.
+You are likely already familiar with recursion—the concept of breaking larger problems into a collection of smaller, more managable problems and then solving them iteratively—though tail recursion might be more alien.
 It is, fortunately, relatively straightforward!

 Consider, for instance, this implementation of